railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 ## Mesh Map

 Even with the bed parallel to the print movement, the build surface itself may not be flat.
 Mapping the high and low points of the print bed shows any irregularities or distortions in the flatness of the bed.
-Software can use a map of these points as a topographic map, to raise/lower the head while printing to travel along the known shape of the surface.
+Software can use a matrix of these points as a topographic map, to raise/lower the head while printing to travel along the known shape of the surface.

+For a very flat bed and build plate, the Mesh map is not necessary for real-time correction during the print, but generating a simple Mesh Map can be a useful diagnostic to view the alignment of the X rails and bed.

 ## BL-Touch considerations

-The BL-Touch probe uses a magnet on a pin to detect contact via hall-effect sensor.
-This means that any external magnetic field can cause a higher or lower trigger point, and a distorted reading.
+The BL-Touch probe uses a magnet on a pin to detect surface contact, by lifting the magnet to a hall-effect sensor.
+This means that any external magnetic field can cause a higher or lower trigger point, and a distorted depth reading.

+For accurate BL-Touch mesh maps, magnetic beds pose a unique challenge, as proximity to any magnet will appear as a very high or low irregularity in the bed.
+By carefully chosing a few mesh points, this can be partly mitigated.

 ## First-layer Height